Reusing Previous Computations

 Why Invalidation?

 Fundamentally, the reason editing this page is slow in our browser is that it’s pretty big.
 After all, it’s not handling the keypress that’s slow: appending a character to a Text node takes almost no time.
-What takes time is re-rendering the whole page afterwards.
+What takes time is re-rendering the whole page afterward.

 We want interactions to be fast, even on large, complex pages, so we want re-rendering the page to take time proportional to the size of the change, and not proportional to the size of the page.
 I call this the principle of incremental performance, and it’s crucial for handling large and complex web applications.
 Not only does it make text editing fast, it also means that developers can think about performance one change at a time, without considering the contents of the whole page.
 Incremental performance is therefore necessary for complex applications.